volodicd/feel.io/README.md

 # feel.io
-AI to detect emotions from the different sources
+An incredible AI to detect emotions from the different sources